-Rainbow history apparently starts back to at least the 1970s (perhaps earlier?) - but only in Northern Ireland!
+Rainbow history dates back to 1965 - but only in Northern Ireland!
 There, a group was run for the 4-7 year old girls who were too young to become Brownies - called Bunnies.
-By 1980 a Bunny programme was established which Northern Ireland units could use - they had a badge with a sitting rabbit shown in black on a white background, and worked for 'Bunny Bobs' - different coloured round badges with a grey dot in the middle, one for each topic, which were sewn on the back of their grey neckers.
+In 1979 it was adopted by the Trefoil Guild in Ulster as part of their "International Year of the Child" project and they helped to coordinate the existing "warrens" and provide support and equipment.
+This was because they believed there was a need for a group for the younger girls who would go on to become Brownies.
+Thus by 1980 a Bunny programme was established which Northern Ireland units could use - they had a badge with a sitting rabbit shown in black on a white background, and worked for 'Bunny Bobs' - different coloured round badges with a grey dot in the middle, one for each topic, which were sewn on the back of their grey neckers.
 The topics were:

 At that time, in the rest of the UK, under 7's were not admitted to Guiding.
-There were two reasons generally given - that getting insurance cover for the younger girls would be very difficult and costly, and that girls who were so young wouldn't be able to really understand the meaning of a promise and what they were committing themselves to in making one.
-But they started pilots in a number of parts of the UK.
-The pilot groups had no structure or uniform set, so had to develop for themselves.
+There were two reasons generally given for this - that getting insurance cover for the younger girls would be very difficult and costly, and also that girls who were so young wouldn't be able to really understand the meaning of a promise and what they were committing themselves to in making one.
+But - they did start pilots in a number of parts of the UK.
+These pilot groups had no structure, name or uniform set, so had to develop for themselves.
 Several of the groups independently chose some sort of tabard to wear as uniform, as many of the children attended the groups straight from school and wouldn't have time to change their clothes, the tabards were often in colours related to the theme the group had chosen to follow, such as brown for owlets, yellow for sunbeams, red for robins or green for foresters.
-At the end of the pilot, it was agreed that the scheme was a success and Guiding could be rolled out to the younger age group - but with so much diversity of uniform and name amongst the pilot groups, what name and programme to choose?
+At the end of the pilot, it was agreed that the scheme was a success, and Guiding could be rolled out to the younger age group in the rest of the UK - but with so much diversity of uniform and name amongst the pilot groups, what name and programme to choose?

 The Rainbow section celebrated it's 10th Birthday in 1997 with 'Rainbow Riots' being held in many parts of the country.